ArthurSpirling/BeingAGradStudent/README.md

 5. **...don't waste time worrying about whether they are "smart enough".**

-You have been admitted to a top program.
+It is painful for everyone at the start: you are trying to get to the frontier of knowledge in a 2000 year old discipine in 2.5 years.
+It will take time for you to feel confident in your skills and instincts.
+So remember: you have been admitted to a top program.
 Top people in the discipline have decided you are smart enough.
 Trust their judgment.
 You didn't fool them, and it's not worth a single second of your time worrying about whether you are smart enough to be here, to get a PhD, to be an assistant professor etc. No good advisor is thinking about that.
-What they *are* thinking about is whether you will work hard for them, show initiative, be professional etc.  Worry about that.
+What they *are* thinking about is whether you will out the effort in, show initiative, be professional etc.  Worry about that.
 A lot.

 6. **...listen, and learn "the game".**